 This Code is supplemented by the RECA Employee Guide and any other Council policy on openness and transparency.

 The Real Estate Council of Alberta (RECA) recognizes that achieving its mandate is dependent on outstanding administration and business practices.
 With a view to nurturing organizational excellence, these Service Excellence Principles will help guide the RECA community.
-Our community is comprised of Council, staff, consumers and dedicated industry professionals.
+Our community is comprised of the RECA Board and Industry Councils, staff, consumers and dedicated licensees.
 We are committed to serving our community with enthusiasm and professionalism.
 Service Excellence helps to define RECA.

 The goal of Service Excellence Principles is to set a frame of reference for an everyday, distinctive, consistent, quality “service for success” mind-set.
 These three words mean we can all make significant contributions to RECA, one another, consumers, and to the industry as a whole.